VisTrails/VisTrails/doc/usersguide/getting_started.rst

 button.
 In addition, if you are using a 3-button mouse, the right button will zoom, and the middle button will pan.
 To use the zoom functionality, click and drag up to zoom out and drag down to zoom in.

+.. index:: center

+.. topic:: Note

+   Pressing Ctrl-R will recenter the window.
+You may also zoom and pan in the window in the upper right corner of the main window (the picture-in-picture window).
+To recenter this picture-in-picture (PIP) window, first click on it to bring it to focus, then press Ctrl-R (or Command-R on a Mac) to recenter.